gojoe262/gojoe262.github.io/_drafts/2016-11-28-pattern-recognition.md

 # Why is pattern recognition so great? #

 Just take a second to think about pattern recognition.
 Long ago, cavemen recognized the patterns of the seasons.
 This helped humans prepare for seasonal changes (...and not die ).
-In recent history, scientists and inventors spotted patterns.
+In recent history, scientists and inventors spotted patterns in nature and society.
 We got discoveries and cool stuff.
 Sounds pretty sweet, right?
 Not so fast there..

 # Why does pattern recognition suck? #